Alagris/Pipeline/README.md

 ### Covers

-Sometimes you might wish to reuse existing pipeline with some tiny configuration modifications.
+Sometimes you might wish to reuse exiString pipeline with some tiny configuration modifications.
 This is exactly what BlueprintCover is for.
 JSON example:

     {
         "global": {